NeuConnect ‘interconnector’ will help power the future with an energy supply that is:

 The vital new link will create an ‘invisible highway’ to carry 1.4GW of electricity, enough to power up to 1.5 million homes over the life of the project and offering net consumer benefits of over £3bn / €3.4bn.

-The delivery of the project will also create significant economic benefits with up to £1bn /€1.1bn worth of contract and business opportunities available.
+The delivery of the project will also create significant economic benefits with more than £1bn /€1.1bn worth of contract and business opportunities available.
 The project will support up to 500 jobs during construction, allowing British and German workers to demonstrate their expertise in a growing global industry.
 Further jobs will also be created once the new connection becomes operational.

-720km of cables will connect low-impact substations in Germany and on the Isle of Grain in Kent.
+720km of land and subsea cables will connect low-impact substations in Germany and on the Isle of Grain in Kent.

 The new connection will allow Britain to tap into the vast energy infrastructure in Germany, including its significant renewable energy sources as the world’s third largest producer of wind power.
 In the German market, the new link with Britain will help ease current bottlenecks where wind turbines are frequently powered-down due to an excess of renewable energy being created.
 While the initial flow of surplus renewables is expected to be from Germany into Britain, the interconnector will allow energy to flow in either direction.
 The flexibility of the new link therefore offers significant benefits on both side